facu2279/facu2279/README.md

 <br>
 <a href="https://github.com/facu2279/sigma-crypto_assistant"><img src="https://github.com/facu2279/sigma-crypto_assistant/blob/main/web_dynamic/static/img/sigma_logo.png" alt="aaaa" width="220" height="100"></a>
 <br>
-To see the official presentation of the project portfolio click here [Video](https://youtu.be/xrh7JX6kcKo?t=2234)
+To see the official presentation of the project portfolio click here [Video](https://youtu.be/xrh7JX6kcKo?t=2234) (English language)

 You can also find other simpler projects based on different technologies such as: